-Unfortunately, many men are reluctant to report erectile dysfunction (ED) to their doctor due to social stigmas associated with sexual performance.
-ED is much more common than the general population may realize.
+Unfortunately, many men are reluctant to report erectile dysfunction (ED) to their partner, or physician, due to social stigmas associated with bedroom performance.
+ED, or the inability to maintain an erection, is much more common than the general population may realize and has a lot to do with men’s health.
 A Johns Hopkins study revealed that over 18 million men in the U.S. over the age of 20 experience difficulties having and maintaining an erection.

 Signs & Symptoms:

 Erectile Dysfunction (ED), also known as impotence, is a type of male sexual dysfunction characterized by the inability to maintain an erection long enough and firm enough for sexual intercourse.

 While most men will have occasional difficulty achieving a healthy erection during sexual intercourse, ED is only considered a possible medical explanation for these symptoms if erection difficulties have been affecting a man for an extended period of time.
 When blood flow to the two chambers of the penis, known as the corpora cavernosa, are blocked or restricted for any reason, this can result in ED.

 Men worldwide suffer from erectile dysfunction due to physical, psychological or emotional reasons.
 Many of which are seeking a natural, ED solution with long-term results.

 What causes ED?
 There are many causes of impotence both medical and psychological.
 Often, age is a predominant factor in erectile dysfunction; however, your chronological age is not solely responsible for ED’s development.
 Men over the age of 40 typically experience ED as the result of inadequate blood flow to the penis, most often due to the narrowing of blood vessels.
 This can arise due to many causes including: